Abrynos/Dotfiles/README.md

 ```bash
 gpg --armor --export # in case of multiple keys, append ID of wanted key obtainable via gpg --list-keys
 ```
+For GitHub: Make sure the email in the gpg key is the same as the email configured in git below.

 ## `git` configuration